 - Genetic testing.
 More than 2,000 gene mutations have been described in CF Most of them are quite rare, but a few are common, like the deltaF508 mutation that is found in at least one gene in 70% of individuals.
 In most cases, genetic testing is able to determine the exact mutation in most cases.
 For couples who want to have children, genetic testing is also important as more than 10 million Americans are carriers of a CF gene.
 For every pregnancy, there is a one-in-four chance that the child will have CF when both parents are carriers.

 - Sweat test.
-Sweat is collected from a small area on the child’s forearm, and the sodium levels are measured.
-Children with CF have high levels of sodium in their sweat because a lack of CFTR prevents the salt on the skin from being reabsorbed back into the sweat glands.
+Sweat is collected from a small area on the child’s forearm, and the chloride levels are measured.
+Children with CF have high levels of chloride in their sweat because a lack of CFTR prevents the salt on the skin from being reabsorbed back into the sweat glands.

 - Measuring nasal lining.
 Another way to confirm the diagnosis is to run a small electrical current across the nasal lining (epithelium).
 Different solutions are applied to the nasal lining and the electrical current is measured.
 People with CF respond very differently than those without CF to this test, and it may help confirm a diagnosis.

 Treating the respiratory tract is very important to prevent or slow down the long-term lung damage from CF.

 Airway Clearance Therapy

 People with CF need to perform “airway clearance therapy” (ACT).
 This can be done using manual chest physiotherapy or a device called the "VEST."
 This jacket shakes the mucus in the airways, enabling you to cough it up.
 Another portable device is called a "flutter."
 This causes the mucus in the airways to vibrate or "flutter" when you breathe through the device.